|Mrs E Rawlins|

 Students are timetabled 3 lessons of Geography per fortnight during Key Stage 3.

-Students begin to develop their sense of place through a study of different ecosystems and the impacts of population change in different areas.
+Students begin to develop their sense of place through a study of different ecosystems and the impacts of weather and climate in different areas.
 They continue to develop their sense of place through understanding maps and various geographical skills.
-In the second half of the year, they learn about the role that weather and climate plays in shaping our lives moving on to rivers and hydrology.
-They finish the year with the study of Brazil.
+We then take a look at rivers and the journey they make across countries.
+Next, students will study different energy types and examine how the future of energy may look.
+In the second half of the year, they learn about natural hazards and disasters and the role that climate change plays in shaping our lives.

-Students begin by investigating the various cultures around the world.
-Secondly, students continue to develop their understanding of physical processes by exploring Glaciated and Coastal Environments.
-In the second half of the year, students learn about Energy supply and demand and the impacts that chosen energy types can have on the environment.
-Students then have the opportunity to carry out fieldwork to set them up for GCSE and look at the impacts that Tourism can have on an area.
+Students develop their understanding of physical processes by exploring Coastal Environments and the geography of Africa.
+In the second half of the year, students learn about global population and war and conflict worldwide.
+Students then have the opportunity to carry out fieldwork to set them up for GCSE and look at the environmental quality of Salesian School.

 Students start studying part of the Geography GCSE course.
 Therefore, by the end of the year, they will have completed one component.
 They start the year investigating the importance of biomes and how forests are significantly under threat.
 They then move on to learn about how we consume energy across the world and the impacts of energy insecurity and what it will mean for future generations.
 The causes and consequences of tectonic activity and other natural hazards, developing a greater understanding of places with case studies.
 Students then move onto relevant human geography topics including development dynamics and challenges of an urbanising world.